top of page

 What is low Self-Esteem?

-When a person thinks they have little value to offer other people and society.
-It is negative beliefs and negative thoughts about themselves.
-Deep down they believe they are not good enough.
-They may feel they can never get ahead no matter how hard they try or that they are not worthy of love.
+Low self-esteem occurs when a person believes they have little value to offer others or society.
+It involves negative beliefs and thoughts about oneself, often rooted in a deep sense of “I’m not good enough.”
+People with low self-esteem may feel that no matter how hard they try, they can never get ahead, or that they are unworthy of love and respect.

 Is It a Mental Disorder?